 The swing phase normally comprises 40% of the gait cycle.

 This hobbling gait has a normal contact phase and normal propulsion with a decreased stance phase.
-In essence, the patient is trying to decrease the amount of time spent bearing weight through the hip joint itself.
+In essence, the patient is trying to reduce the time spent bearing weight through the hip joint.

-In this gait disturbance, the hip muscles are too weak and so the unaffected side drops towards the floor.
-It suggests a biomechanical issue such as ass avascular necrosis, or a slipped capital femoral epiphysis.
+In this gait disturbance, the hip muscles are too weak, so the unaffected side drops towards the floor.
+It suggests a biomechanical issue such as ass avascular necrosis or a slipped capital femoral epiphysis.

 The patient swings their leg out and around to clear the floor.
 This is often due to a leg-length discrepancy in the delayed diagnosis of developmental dysplasia of the hip (DDH).